- Asia Pacific Rentals & Services

 - 17/03/2025

-Efficient and cost-effective pipeline decommissioning in the Gulf of Thailand
+Supporting subsea pipeline decommissioning in the Gulf of Thailand

 The client

 The client, a leading subsea services provider, is responsible for the safe, efficient and cost-effective removal of aging subsea infrastructure.
-Their decommissioning efforts involve complex challenges, including the recovery of 250km of subsea flowline networks while adhering to strict environmental and regulatory requirements.
+Their decommissioning efforts involve complex challenges, including the recovery of 335km of subsea flowline networks while adhering to strict environmental and regulatory requirements.

 Client requirements and challenges

-The project involved recovering 64 pipelines, ranging from 2 km to 21 km in length and 6” to 18” in diameter —many of which were encased in concrete weight coating (CWC).
+The project involved recovering 64 pipelines, ranging from 2 km to 21 km in length and 6” to 18” in diameter, many of which were encased in concrete weight coating (CWC).

 Key challenges identified included: